 Include your child in making Christmas decorations, food, gifts and cards for family members and friends.
 Show gladness to your child as you sing the songs of Christmas.
 Learn the songs your child is singing at church so you can sing them together at home, too.
 Emphasize Christ-centered songs.

 Be sensitive to moments when it is natural to talk about God, and encourage your child to talk to God with thanks and praise.

 Keep the meaning of Christmas clear throughout the holiday season by frequently commenting, “Christmas is a happy time because it celebrates Jesus’ birthday.”
 Bake and decorate a birthday cake for Jesus.
 Children will understand that because Christmas celebrates Jesus’ birthday there should be a cake.
 Sing “Happy Birthday” to Jesus and plan together what your family can give him for a gift of love.

 Give Jesus a birthday present as a family, by doing something extra special for others.
 Make cookies (or even a whole dinner) and deliver them to elderly relatives and shut-ins.
 Take canned foods or personal care items to a rescue mission.
 Adopt a needy family through a charity.

 Keep Santa in the proper perspective

-- Explain that Santa legends are based on the real Christian minister Nicholas, who loved God and gave generously to the poor.
+Explain that Santa legends are based on the real Christian leader Nicholas, who loved God and gave generously to the poor.